AlexiaChen/AlexiaChen/README.md

 ### Hi there 👋， I am Alex Chen, Chinese.

- To be a Problem solver, coding just for fun.
+ To be a problem solver, Coding just for fun.

  Read and write lots of code, clone existing things as exercises, learn deeply.  - John Carmack